citizenfx/natives/HUD/GetBlipInfoIdType.md

 ```

 ```
-Returns a value based on what the blip is attached to
+Returns a value based on what the blip is attached to 1 - Vehicle
-1
-2
+2 - Ped
-3
+3 - Object
-4
+4 - Coord
-5
+5 - unk
-6
+6 - Pickup
-7
+7 - Radius
 ```

 ## Parameters